Sweets/tiramisu/README.md

 If any specific setting is disabled in the configuration, the line is omitted from the output (making all of the output one line shorter).

+##### Note that only a single process can claim the org.freedesktop.Notifications name at a given time, so any other running notification daemon must be killed before running tiramisu.

 # Configuration

 By default tiramisu opts out of outputting notification actions, replacement IDs,